In this article: Discover the ultimate list of what to pack for a yoga retreat!

-Visa: If you’re traveling to a country where you need a visa, it’s important to keep multiple copies with you.
-Print it, save it on your phone and keep it in your emails.
+If you’re traveling to a country where you need a visa, it’s important to keep multiple copies with you.
+Print it, save it on your phone, and keep it in your emails.

-Flight ticket: We always keep our plane tickets on our phones, but you can also pick it up directly at the airport when you do your check-in.
+We always keep our plane tickets on our phones, but you can also pick them up directly at the airport when you do your check-in.

-Travel insurance: We never go anywhere without travel insurance. if you’re going on a retreat abroad, you definitely need to get travel insurance to cover lost luggage, travel risks or unexpected medical costs you could have.
-We always use and recommend World Nomads.
+We never go anywhere without travel insurance.
+If you’re going on a retreat abroad, you definitely need to get travel insurance to cover lost luggage, travel risks, or unexpected medical costs you could have.

 We all have a tendency to overpack.
 But you won’t need as much as you think on a yoga retreat.
 Here is what you’ll really need.

-Yoga pants: Take your most comfortable pairs.
+Take your most comfortable pairs.
 You can easily wear your yoga pants a couple of times before washing them.
-So, you don’t need to take every single pair of legging your own.
+So, you don’t need to take every single pair of legging you own.

-Pareo: A pareo can be used as a shawl, scarf or blanket for meditation.
+A pareo can be used as a shawl, scarf, or blanket for meditation.
 This versatile accessory is definitely an item you should pack for a yoga retreat.

-Flip flops: Easy to put on and to remove, flip flops are a must-have.
+Easy to put on and remove, flip-flops are a must-have.
 Especially if you’re sharing bathrooms, or heading to a tropical destination.

 Some yoga retreats provide basic toiletries, but some don’t.
 To make sure you don’t forget anything, you can ask the organizer of the retreat what’s included.

-Shampoo, conditioner and body wash: If they are not provided, take travel size shampoo, conditioner and body wash.
+If they are not provided, take travel-size shampoo, conditioner, and body wash.

-First aid kit: If you don’t want to carry an entire first aid kit, take at least some pain relief tablets, antiseptic and band-aids with you.
+If you don’t want to carry an entire first aid kit, take at least some pain relief tablets, antiseptic, and band-aids with you.

-Deodorant: Try a natural deodorant.
-Cocopits is one of the best out there.
+Try a natural deodorant.
+Native is one of the best out there.

 Below, you’ll find a list of miscellaneous items we always take with us to yoga retreats.
 Depending on where you go, you might not need everything that’s on the list, so pack accordingly.